arabcoders/watchstate/FAQ.md

 * com.plexapp.agents.xbmcnfo://(id)?lang=en `(XBMC NFO parser agent)`
 * com.plexapp.agents.xbmcnfotv://(id)?lang=en `(XBMC NFO parser agent for tv)`
 * com.plexapp.agents.hama://(db)\d?-(id)?lang=en `(hama agent is multi db source agent)`

----

-### Q: Marking items as unplayed and then importing does not change the status?

-That's happens because the media servers API reset the last played date on the items, and there is no indicator that the status has changed, usually there are field called `updated_at` that would reflect any changes to the object. but that's not the case here. to import `mark as unplayed` items, You have to use the webhook frontend as those events indicate the date at which the event triggered.
-Unfortunately this will not work for `Plex` backend as they do not send events for `mark as played/unplayed`.

-For backends that does not support those events, you can force sync by running the import command with `--ignore-date` and `--force-full`flags, this will allow you to reimport the items.

-We are exploring different implementation to hopefully support syncing unplayed events via normal state:import operations.